Loan Against Property Tax Benefits_Banner_WC

 A Home Loan and a Loan Against Property both are high ticket funding options.
 It is not possible to convert a Loan Against Property into a Home Loan.
 Both the loan types are different in nature and the conditions under which they are availed of.

-Interest rate on Loan Against Property starts from 8%.
-The interest rates are determined by several factors.
-Higher the CIBIL score, better the interest rates.
+The interest rate on a Loan Against Property starts from 9.75%* p.a. for self-employed applicants.
+The interest rates are determined by several factors including property’s value and CIBIL score.
 The tenor and your desired loan amount also decide the interest rate.

 Loan_Against_Property_Tax_Benefits_Article_wc